-In this post and the next, I will, by means of an example, explain some of the methods and techniques that I use when trying to analyze a Biblical text to obtain any “hidden meanings” or “inner meanings” that it might have.
+In this post and the next, I will, by means of an example, explain some of the methods and techniques that I use when trying to analyze a Biblical text to discern any “hidden meanings” or “inner meanings” that it might contain.
 In this post, I will focus more on the actual content of a few Bible passages, and in the next post, I will discuss some of the methods that I used in analyzing these passages and that I use generally, and call your attention to some of the aspects of the process of “decoding” that I consider to be especially important.

 As an initial point, it is important to note that I do not necessarily make the assumption that it is possible to find these “inner meanings” because of any deliberate design on the part of an author.
 I think that in many cases the author’s unconscious thinking was being revealed “in spite of himself,” so to speak.
 At the same time, however, one should not rule out the possibility of deliberate design in any particular instance.